Basil Hunnisett

-Basil Hunnisett MA PhD FRSA FLA (5 July 1923 – 15 October 2013) was an English librarian, academic, lecturer and author specialising in steel engraving, historical bibliography, history of libraries and fine art librarianship.
+Basil Hunnisett (5 July 1923 – 15 October 2013) was an English librarian, academic, lecturer and author specialising in steel engraving, historical bibliography, history of libraries and fine art librarianship.
 He wrote three books on steel engraving and was among the first to cover the subject in detail.
 He also contributed to the Oxford Dictionary of National Biography, the Grove Dictionary of Art and several specialist arts magazines.

 Early life and education

 Hunnisett was educated at Lewes County Grammar School, Lewes, East Sussex from 1934 to 1939.

 His first job was as assistant librarian at Lewes Public Library from 1939 to 1947.
 This included four and a half years war service in the Royal Air Force, mostly in India from 1942.
 He was demobbed in April 1947 with the rank of corporal.

 He became a student and studied at the Brighton School of Librarianship from January to December 1948.

 In later life he received a Master of Arts, London University (with mark of distinction), 1971 and in 1977 became a Doctor of Philosophy, London University.